Fingertips/teletube/README.md

     teletube videos create --help

+# Videos

+Look up a channel id with the channels listing explained earlier.
+Then you can list all videos in that channel.

+    teletube videos list --channel-id <id>

+# Files

+A video may have multiple files, one for each attempted processing job.

+    teletube files list --video-id <id>

+Each will have a URL and an optional original files.
+You can attempt to download the latest file uploaded this way.

+    teletube files download --video-id <id>

+Keep in mind that the download URLs will expire, so you shouldn't share them with others.

 # Help

 You can always end a command with `--help` to get more details.
 For example: